Municipality of Sveti Tomaž

 The Municipality of Sveti Tomaž (/sl/) is a municipality in northeastern Slovenia.
 It lies in the Prlekija Hills and was part of the Municipality of Ormož until 2006.
-The area belongs to the traditional region of Styria.
-It is now included in the Drava Statistical Region.
+The area belongs to the traditional region of Styria and is now part of the Drava Statistical Region.
 The seat of the municipality is Sveti Tomaž.

 Settlements

 In addition to the municipal seat of Sveti Tomaž, the municipality also includes the following settlements: